parsampsh/adminx/doc/04_models.md

 ]);
 ```

-Then, in create form, output of this closure will be showed in end of create form.
+Then, in create form, output of this closure will be shown in end of create form.
 For example, You can make custom inputs for form and use them in `filter_create_data`.

 Also `update_html` is even like `create_html` but this closure can get `$row` user are editing: